solo-io/kdiag/DEVELOPER_GUIDE.md

 # Test krew bot

-docker run --rm -v ${PWD}/.krew.yaml:/tmp/template-file.yaml rajatjindal/krew-release-bot:v0.0.43 krew-release-bot template --tag v0.0.5 --template-file /tmp/template-file.yaml
+docker run --rm -v ${PWD}/.krew.yaml:/tmp/template-file.yaml rajatjindal/krew-release-bot:v0.0.43 krew-release-bot template --tag v0.0.9 --template-file /tmp/template-file.yaml

-# scrach shell images
+# Scrach shell base-images

 These take a while to build and seldom change, so need to be pushed manually. to push these, do: